CZ-NIC/dns-probe/doc/Configuration.rst

 ^^^^^^^^^^^^

 :data node: ``<instance-id>/statistics/export-stats``
-:default: **false**
+:default: ``none``

-If this flag is true, run-time statistics will be exported in JSON format every :ref:`stats-timeout` seconds.
+This value indicates if run-time statistics will be exported in JSON format every :ref:`stats-timeout` seconds and in how much detail.
+Currently supported values are:

+``none``
+   No run-time statistics will be exported.

+``basic``
+   Basic overall run-time statistics of the probe will be exported.

+``detailed``
+   If any IP addresses are set in :ref:`ipv4-allowlist` or :ref:`ipv6-allowlist`, run-time statistics for each of these IP adresses as well as overall run-time statistics will be exported.
+Otherwise, basic overall run-time statistic like in ``basic`` option will be exported.

 file-compression
 ^^^^^^^^^^^^^^^^